View All Services

-Home > Wellness Resources > Health Library > Helping Kids Handle Peer Pressure
+Home > Be Healthy > Health Library > Helping Kids Handle Peer Pressure

 Sophie's favorite class, drama, comes right at the end of the day—just when her friends are ready to sneak out of school.
 Auditions for the school play are being held today, and she really wants to try out.
 But her friends are telling her to cut class and go to the city with them.
 She wants to be in the play, but she doesn't want to disappoint her friends.
 She's feeling peer pressure.